 Personally, spring is a great time to visit the UK because you can see how all the trees and flowers bloom.

-Avoid winter months if you don’t like rainy and gloomy days.
+Avoid the winter months if you don’t like rainy and gloomy days.
 But I must admit is worth visiting the UK in November and December to wander around the lovely Christmas markets.

 Top tips for travelling to the United Kingdom